csc301-fall-2022/FaceBlur/deliverable-1/planning.md

 **Meetings:**

-Our scrum master and/or team lead (dependeing on who is leading the meeting) will be our moderators.
+Our scrum master and/or team lead (depending on who is leading the meeting) will be our moderators.
 They will check that everyone showed up and finished the work they were supposed to finish by  going through the tasks in the sprint and ensuring they have all been moved from "in progress" to "under review".
 To hold people accountable for joining the meetings, we will choose/ be assigned tasks during the meeting, that way if someone doesn't show up, they do not get to choose a task.
 To hold people accountable for completing action items, the tasks will be assigned to certain sprints so people will know they have a deadline and if they do not complete it within around that deadline, our team lead will have to talk with them and ask what is going on with their task, why it is not completed, or if they need extra support.